nickbrandt/GitLab/doc/ci/yaml/README.md

 NOTE: **Note:**
 As of GitLab 12.0, newly created projects will automatically have a [default `git depth` value of `50`](../pipelines/settings.md#git-shallow-clone).

 You can specify the depth of fetching and cloning using `GIT_DEPTH`.
-This allows shallow cloning of the repository which can significantly speed up cloning for repositories with a large number of commits or old, large binaries.
+This does a shallow clone of the repository and can significantly speed up cloning for repositories with a large number of commits or old, large binaries.
 The value is passed to `git fetch` and `git clone`.